wunderwerkio/nats-webhook-relay/README.md

-# Next.js Cache Relay
+# NATS Webhook Relay

-The Next.js Cache Relay is a program that connects to a NATS server and listens a specific subject.
+The NATS Webhook Relay is a program that connects to a NATS server and listens on a specific subject.
 Whenever a message is published on that subject, the message is sent to a URL via Webhook POST request.
 Additionally the same message is re-published under a new subject after the Webhook request was successfully sent.